iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 71

-- Peel away any tape that's hiding the home button ribbon cable connector.
-Let's get that button ready to shine!
+- Peel back any tape hiding the home button ribbon cable connector – let's clear the way!

 Step 72

-- Grab your trusty spudger and gently flip the little tab on the home button ribbon cable ZIF connector upward.
-You've got this!
+- Grab the flat end of your spudger and gently flip that tab on the home button ribbon cable's ZIF connector upward.

-- Now, with a steady hand, carefully pull the home button ribbon cable straight out of the ZIF connector.
-Easy peasy!
+- Carefully pull the home button ribbon cable straight out of the ZIF connector.

 Tools Used